Conservation and restoration of waterlogged wood: PEG treatment

 The purpose of the polyethylene glycol is to remove water from the wood while simultaneously bulking the deteriorated wood cells.
 PEG is applied to the surface, either by spraying or immersing the object in a solution of PEG in water.
 Over the course of the treatment, PEG is slowly increased in concentration, pushing out the excess water, coating the interior walls of the wood cells with PEG, which, depending on the molecular weight selected, will provide support once the artifact is dried.
 PEG compounds with different molecular weights may be used depending on the wood type, level of deterioration, and scope of project.

 The PEG treatment is often paired with vacuum freeze-drying, as the eutectic point of most PEG solutions is below the freezing point of water.
 This allows the "free" waterlogging water to sublimate in the process of freeze-drying, which minimizes damage to the wood by preventing ice from forming within the cells and expanding, causing more shrinking and warping.
 Some artifacts are too large to fit in a commercially available freeze-drier (see the treatment for Vasa or Mary Rose or the Bremen cog).

 Sucrose treatment

 Identical to PEG treatment process but sucrose is used instead of PEG solution.
-The cells of the wood are replaced by sucrose, rather than water.
+The water inside the cell walls of the wood is replaced by sucrose, rather than PEG.
 Originally recommended as a low-cost method for treating waterlogged wood, sucrose treatments are inconsistent in how much shrinkage they prevent, especially for severely degraded wood.

 Acetone-rosin treatment

 Acetone-rosin Treatment is sometimes used on dense wood that cannot be penetrated by PEG.
 This would include softwoods that are nonporous.
 The goal of this treatment is to replace cells of wood with natural rosin.
-Rosin is a natural resin that is produced within some woods, for example pines naturally produce resin and are considered a softwood.
+Rosin is a natural resin that is produced within some woods, for example pines naturally produce resin and are classified as a softwood.
 As a volatile solvent treatment option, the impact on the health and safety on the workplace must be considered.